RobertGonzalez/Aura.Autoload/index.md

     $loader = require '/path/to/Aura.Autoload/scripts/instance.php';
     $loader->register();

-The `Loader` will now look for PSR-0 compliant class names in the include-path, and throw an `Exception\NotFound` if it cannot find one.
+The `Loader` will now look for PSR-0 compliant class names in the include-path, and throw an `Exception\NotDeclared` if it cannot find one.

 Class Prefix Usage